aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Indicates whether the PivotTable report displays a custom string in cells that contain null values.
+Indicates whether the PivotTable report displays a custom string if the value is null.

 **Returns:**
 boolean